VE1DY

 Here is the fan control schematic - (inverted operation) - pin 6 is on, when the fan is off.

-This is the modified sound fob, along side the little board I made for the connections.
+This is the modified sound fob, along side is the board I made for the connections.
 To make connection to pins 13 and 48, I used magnet wire, the same wire I use for winding toroids. #30 awg was the size I used.

 This is what my node looked like, after I changed it to a radioless node.
 It consists of an RPi3, a sound fob, a speaker, and a dtmf mic.